Tree Guard Removal - Spout House Woodland

-We would also like to thank our funders Green Recovery Challenge Fund and National Lottery Heritage Fund for supporting the work we do.
+As always, we would like to thank our funders Green Recovery Challenge Fund and National Lottery Heritage Fund for making this all possible.

 Ash trees are currently suffering from a disease known as “Ash Dieback.”
 The disease, caused by an invasive fungal infection, causes an Ash to lose its leaves and branches, leaving gnarly diamond-shaped lesions on its bark.
 Eventually the tree loses too many leaves and cannot capture enough sunlight, leaving it to starve and die.